 Magic B is pegasus magic, mainly cloudwalking and weather control, plus some tactile telekinesis for towing things while in flight.
 Ducks also seem to be able to walk on clouds, so, you know, (shrug).

 Magic C is the least obvious, earth pony magic.
 Earth ponies, according to Word of God, have more strength and stamina than unicorns or pegasi of similar physique, and have an innate connection with the earth; so, for example, a farm run by earth ponies would outproduce a farm run by unicorns if all else were equal, simply by virtue of being tended by earth ponies.
 This also applies to magical crops, such as the Zap Apple.

 She also has "Pinkie Sense", an ability to foretell upcoming events by various twitches and feelings in her body.
 It is precise and consistent enough for the residents of Ponyville to record and use them.
 It also only works for things in the near future, and has no consistency with any known form of magic at all, much to Twilight's frustration.

 There's also her ability, or not, of Breaking the Fourth Wall.
-The fandom has taken this quite far, but Word Of God denies her having such abilities.
+The fandom has taken this quite far, but Word of God denies her having such abilities.
 What can mostly be observed in the series is a propensity to use the Aside Glance more often than other characters, and talking through the Iris Out at the end of an episode a few times.
-Interpreted through the denial of her having such abilities, the former is one of the weakest forms of Breaking the Fourth Wall and the latter might just be too silly to count as having actually happened in-universe.
+Word of God claims the former was just animation errors, and the latter might just be too silly to count as having actually happened in-universe.
 Anyways, the fans certainly like to take it further.